 The Ferrari 812 Superfast is the latest creation of the Ferrari front-V12 GT cars.
 Those GT cars go all the way back to the 1940s when Ferrari revealed their first proper road car, the 166 Inter.

-I met up with the founder of AARK Racing to take some pictures of their new 812 Superfast, which they acquired through HR Owen Ferrari and configured with salesman Garry O’Dea.
+I met up with the founder of AARK Racing to take some pictures of their new Ferrari 812 Superfast.
+They acquired the car through HR Owen Ferrari and configured it with salesman Garry O’Dea.
 The outside is finished in Grigio Ferro, a stunning shade of silver.
-The wheels are in black and most carbon options were ticked.
+The wheels are finished in black and most carbon options were ticked.

-The inside, finished in Bordeaux, is a bit bolder: ‘’I really wanted something different, and when Garry told me I could, we went for it!
+The inside, finished in Bordeaux, is a bit more bold: ‘’I really wanted something different and when Garry told me I could, we went for it!
 I love the contrast with the rather plain exterior.
-I used to own an F12tdf which I bought in silver with black wheels and a full red interior.
+I used to own an Ferrari F12tdf which I bought in silver with black wheels and a full red interior.
 We had to pull some strings, but this interior is one of the first tailor made parts you can find in any 812 Superfast.’’

-The Ferrari 166 Inter was intended as a luxurious way of driving from A to B. The ride was comfortable and it wasn’t as focused on performance as the GT cars of today.
-The V12 in the 166 Inter produced around 90 bhp and the car could reach a top speed of 150 km/h (93 mph).
-The latest successor of that 166 Inter is the 812 Superfast, a proper supercar that packs 789 bhp and is capable of going 340 km/h (212 mph).
+The Ferrari 166 Inter - a spiritual successor - was intended as a luxurious way of driving from A to B. The ride was comfortable and it wasn’t as focused on performance as the GT cars of today.
+The V12 in the 166 Inter produced around 90 bhp and the car could reach a top speed of 150 kph (93 mph).
+The latest successor of that 166 Inter is the 812 Superfast, a proper supercar that packs 789 bhp and is capable of going 340 kph (212 mph).

-But did Ferrari went a bit nuts?
-In my opinion, no. Although the car lives up to its name, it really knows how to put the power down.
-I asked the owner to accelerate at a stoplight and was impressed by how well the car gripped the road.
-Both the engine and the tires were cold – we definitely left some tire marks – but we reached 108 km/h (67 mph) in under 4.5 seconds.
+But, did Ferrari went a bit nuts?
+In my opinion they didn’t.
+Although the car lives after its name, it really knows how to put the power down.
+I asked the owner to accelerate at a stoplight and impressed me how the cars keeps grip.
+Both the engine and the tires were cold - we definitely left some tire marks - but we reached 108 kph (67 mph) in under 4.5 seconds.
 In Central London.

-Like I mentioned in this article about the F12berlinetta, the 812 Superfast is no exception to the rule.
-You could drive this car to the track, drive it hard on the track and then grab some milk at the grocery store on your way home.
-I would need to spend more time in one to give a proper answer, but in the few minutes I sat in the passenger seat, the car felt like it had tons of performance potential, but couldjust as easily turn into a Grand Tourer with the switch of a button.
+You could use this car to get to the track, drive it on the track and get some milk at the grocery shop while on your way back.
+I would need to spend more time in one to give a proper answer, but in the few minutes I sat in the passenger seat, the car felt like it had tons of potential, but it could also turn into a Grand Tourer, with the switch of just one button.

-Thanks to Ali for allowing me to spend time around this magnificent piece of engineering.
+Thanks to AARK Racing for allowing me to spend some time around this magnificent piece of engineering.